sgryphon/bitcoin-windows-server/README.md

 3. Copy your bitcoin.conf file into F:\Bitcoin, make sure you have set rpcuser and rpcpassword
 4. Create a directory for the service, e.g. F:\BitcoinService
 5. Copy BitcoinService.exe and BitcoinService.exe.config into F:\BitcoinService
-6. Install the service via .\BitcoinService.exe /install "-datadir=F:\Bitcoin"
+6. Install the service via .\BitcoinService.exe /install "-testnet -datadir=F:\Bitcoin"
 7. Start the service via Get-Service bitcoind | Start-Service
-8. Check you can connect to the service via RPC:
+8. Check you can connect to the service via RPC

-   & "C:\Program Files\Bitcoin\daemon\bitcoin-cli.exe" -rpcuser=bitcoinrpc -rpcpassword=[your_rpc_password] getinfo
+   & "C:\Program Files\Bitcoin\daemon\bitcoin-cli.exe" -testnet -rpcuser=bitcoinrpc -rpcpassword=[your_rpc_password] getinfo

+## Troubleshooting

+### Testing

+If you need to test, try running bitcoind.exe directly, to test your arguments, e.g.

+  & "C:\Program Files\Bitcoin\daemon\bitcoind.exe" -datadir=F:\Bitcoin -testnet

+Open a second window to test bitcoin-cli.exe commands.

+If this isn't working, then it is a problem with your Bitcoin Core installation.

+### Security issues

+If the install works (writes to the log), but Start-Service fails immediately (without any logging), then the service account may not have permission to write to the log (the first thing it does).

+Check the security on the F:\BitcoinService\Logs folder; you may need to add Local Service with Modify permissions.

+If you still see errors, e.g. EXITED: 1 (meaning the bitcoind.exe process started then exited immediately), then check the permissions on the F:\Bitcoin data directory; you may need to add Local Service with Modify permissions there as well.

 ## History